LizLaffitte/hogwarts/README.md

 # Hogwarts

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/hogwarts`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Hogwarts gem!
+This Ruby gem transports you to the Hogwarts School for Witchcraft and Wizardry.
+You will be sorted into a house and be able to learn more about the houses of Hogwarts and your fellow students.

 ## Installation